Iranian Revolution

-The Iranian Revolution or the Islamic Revolution was a series of events that culminated in the overthrow of the Pahlavi dynasty in 1979.
-The revolution led to the replacement of the Imperial State of Iran by the Islamic Republic of Iran, as the monarchical government of Shah Mohammad Reza Pahlavi was superseded by Ruhollah Khomeini, an Islamist cleric who had headed one of the rebel factions.
-The ousting of Mohammad Reza Pahlavi, the last Shah of Iran, formally marked the end of Iran's historical monarchy.
+The Iranian Revolution, also known as the Islamic Revolution, culminated in the overthrow of the Pahlavi dynasty in 1979.
+The revolution led to the replacement of the Imperial State of Iran by the Islamic Republic of Iran, as the monarchical government of Shah Mohammad Reza Pahlavi was superseded by Ruhollah Khomeini, an Islamist cleric who had headed one of the rebel factions, and became the country’s supreme leader.The ousting of Mohammad Reza Pahlavi, the last Shah of Iran, formally marked the end of Iran's historical monarchy.

-In 1953, the CIA- and MI6-backed 1953 Iranian coup d'état overthrew Iran’s democratically elected Prime Minister, Mohammad Mossadegh, who had nationalized the Anglo-Persian Oil Company.
-The coup reinstated Mohammad Reza Pahlavi as an absolute monarch and significantly increased United States influence over Iran.
+In 1953, the CIA and MI6-backed 1953 Iranian coup d'état overthrew Iran's prime minister, Mohammad Mossadegh, who had nationalized the Anglo-Persian Oil Company.
+The coup reinstated Mohammad Reza Pahlavi as an absolute monarch and significantly increased the level of influence of the United States over Iran.

-In the early 1970s, Iran’s defense budget increased 800 percent over four to five years which contributed to severe economic instability and social disruption.
-The Shah’s regime grew increasingly authoritarian; those who spoke out were often arrested or tortured by the Shah's secret police SAVAK.
-Additionally in 1963, the Shah had launched the White Revolution, a top-down modernization and land reform program that alienated many sectors of society, especially the clergy.
+In 1963, the Shah had launched the White Revolution, a top-down modernization and land reform program that alienated many sectors of society, especially the clergy.
 Khomeini emerged as a vocal critic and was exiled in 1964.
 However, as ideological tensions persisted between Pahlavi and Khomeini, anti-government demonstrations began in October 1977, developing into a campaign of civil resistance that included communists, socialists, and Islamists.
 Mass protests were underway.
-A key turning point occurred in August 1978, when the Cinema Rex fire by Islamic militants killed around 400 people.
-However a large portion of the public believed it was a false flag operation by SAVAK to discredit the opposition and justify a crackdown, fueling nationwide outrage and mobilization.
+A key turning point occurred on 19 August 1978, when the Cinema Rex fire by Islamic militants killed around 400 people.
+However a large portion of the public believed it was a false flag operation by SAVAK, the Shah's secret police, to discredit the opposition and justify a crackdown, fueling nationwide outrage and mobilization.
 By the end of 1978, the revolution had become a broad-based uprising that paralyzed the country for the remainder of that year.